-Video: adp1991a_chin_pt1_edmast_a.mp4 & adp1991a_chin_pt2_edmast_a.mp4 / Interview #: VI2000-020.1991a / TRT: 02:57:02
+Video: adp1991a_chin_001va.mp4 & adp1991a_chin_002va.mp4 / Interview #: VI2000-020.1991a / TRT: 02:57:02

 CM-U: On the inside, maybe?

 Mel Chin: Yeah.
 That's the only - and this tying has come loose in certain areas.

 CM-U: I see that, yeah.

 Mel Chin: I have to finalize [sounds like] that.
-And you know how I would do it is use a tweezer and just thread it through and try to $-$ you know, they are not really functioning so much as a tie onto the thing other than a collar.
+And you know how I would do it is use a tweezer and just thread it through and try to - you know, they are not really functioning so much as a tie onto the thing other than a collar.

 CM-U: So at this point they are really very - seemingly permanent?
 They are very stable, very hard.

 Mel Chin: I think they are very, yeah.
 Yes.

-CM-U: Yeah.
-Mel Chin: They have not changed in the time since their [00:25:54] CM-U: CM-0.
-The colors are very beautiful, actually.
-Mel Chin: Yeah.
-Mel Chin: Yeah.
-Mel Chin: CM-U: Yeah.
-The natural [phrase inaudible] Well, the color, the patina was a - I had to invent this.
+Mel Chin: They have not changed in the time since their...

+CM-U: The colors are very beautiful, actually.

+CM-U: The natural [phrase inaudible]

+Mel Chin: Well, the color, the patina was a - I had to invent this.
 Well, I didn't invent it.

 The patinas always exist.
-But I wanted to simulate this - the Greek bronzes Mel Chin: CM-U: Mel Chin: Yeah.
-The natural [phrase inaudible] Well, the color, the patina was a - I had to invent this.
-Well, I didn't invent it.
-The patinas always exist.
-But I wanted to simulate this - the Greek bronzes that I liked, too Mel Chin: CM-U: Mel Chin: CM-U: Yeah.
-The natural [phrase inaudible] Well, the color, the patina was a - I had to invent this.
-Well, I didn't invent it.
-The patinas always exist.
-But I wanted to simulate this - the Greek bronzes that I liked, too Um-hum. here as a Chinese bronze.
+But I wanted to simulate this - the Greek bronzes that I liked, too...

+Mel Chin: ...here as a Chinese bronze.
 And also the Shang bronzes.
 You see a relationship to this encrustation.
 And I liked this blackening look.
 It's always a sulfuric - what was it, this - there's two treatments on this.
-The copper -
+The copper - nickel.
+Of course the copper for the green, I didn't like the bright green...

-Copyright © 2011 Menil Foundation, Inc. This interview is made available for non-commercial research purposes only and may not be duplicated or distributed without express written permission from ADP Archive, Menil Archives, The Menil Collection.
+Mel Chin: ...that you would get like that.

-- CM-U: Right. - Mel Chin: I wanted so it was a little more sophisticated in terms of blackening it first, then spraying it like salt and time would naturally mottle it the way you have these little pockets of green. - CM-U: Well, I guess some of the green, over time or at last a potential hazard is that bronze disease will develop on it if it's in high humidity.
-That's certainly a possibility. - Mel Chin: Um-hum. - CM-U: And the result of that would be pitting, as you know... - Mel Chin: Um-hum. - CM-U: ...into the metal.
-That's something that... - Mel Chin: That, I would be willing to allow to happen because this is, you know, this piece is about the acidic desire that is eating away at it.
+Mel Chin: I wanted - so it was a little more sophisticated in terms of blackening it first, then spraying it like salt and time would naturally mottle it the way you have these little pockets of green.

+CM-U: Well, I guess some of the green, over time - or at last a potential hazard is that bronze disease will develop on it if it's in high humidity.
+That's certainly a possibility.

+CM-U: And the result of that would be pitting, as you know...

+CM-U: ...into the metal.
+That's something that...

+Mel Chin: That, I would be willing to allow to happen because this is, you know, this piece is about the acidic desire that is eating away at it.
 And I thought these barnacles, their emblem is functioning of the wood [sounds like] as well.
-And in a weird I guess it is a very stationary kind of position to have, but it's their active look, or whatever, propelled me to using them. - CM-U: Um-hum. - Mel Chin: To give it this trident form. - CM-U: Here, again, we have the piece embedded in the wall. - Mel Chin: Um-hum. - CM-U: But there is something very disarming, of not having the staff, you know. - (laughter) - CM-U: \dots there's like a it's recognizable. - Mel Chin: Right. - CM-U: And there is something very disarming about not having a support for this one, for some reason.
+And in a weird - I guess it is a very stationary kind of position to have, but it's - their active look, or whatever, propelled me to using them.

+Mel Chin: To give it this trident form.

+CM-U: Here, again, we have the piece embedded in the wall.

+CM-U: But there is something very disarming, of not having the staff, you know.

+CM-U: ...there's like a - it's recognizable.

+CM-U: And there is something very disarming about not having a support for this one, for some reason.